New friends, chill vibes, and an epic disaster…

 He was kind enough to let me borrow a bicycle to get around town easily so I spent much of my time here enjoying rolled up paper and graffiti art around the Edge district and the water front.
 This was not an easy task as it had been over ten years since I last rode a bike.
 St. Petersburg is definitely a yuppie area, which took some getting used to after having spent so much time in quaint marina towns.
 However there was a laid back vibe set by the balance of hipsters to hippies perusing the streets.

 I was in food heaven here as there were vegan cafes on every street serving up dishes such as tempeh sandwiches and delicious stuffed acorn squash.
 Saturday mornings the downtown hosts an indie market and luckily for me this Saturday was also their annual Localtopia market.
-The indie market was mostly entrepreneurial stands selling home made baked goods, clothing, and crafts.
-Localtopia was much bigger hosting any business that had its roots in St. Pete.
-After a day of shopping the local markets I met with another couch-surfer who had moved to the states from Peru for some hard cider.
+After a day of window shopping I met with another couch-surfer who had moved to the states from Peru.
 We chatted at a brewery with an upbeat crowd playing games on the back patio.

 I enjoyed spending my days moseying around town with no where to be.
 Stopping to admire murals on the street, people watch in the park, and stare out into the stars hanging over the ocean top.
 St. Pete has beautiful parks to lounge in and even more astounding sunsets to top them off.
 I could have lingered in relaxation mode forever.
 And just when life was beginning to seem to good to be true, my second worst fear going into this trip happened.
 (Number one is being eaten by a bear in my sleep….)